ksu-hmi/smaRt_Nurse/README.md

-# PocketNurse_NCLEX_Test_Prep
+# smaRtNurse NCLEX Test Prep
-A new mobile test prep game for Registered Nursing students preparing to take for the NCLEX exam
+A new mobile test prep game for Registered Nursing students preparing to take for the NCLEX-RN exam
 ## About this repo

 A collection of super beginner friendly tutorials that challenge and prepare future exam takers for the National Certification Licensure Exam.